How dense can you get?

 A neutron star has about 500,000 times Earth's mass.
 It is the size of Brooklyn, New York.
 These objects have an immense amount of gravity, but not as much as a black hole!

 After a supernova explosion, the star's core is left over.
 This material is extremely dense.
 What happens next depends on the core's mass.
-The core might be less than about four times the mass of the sun.
-In this case, the star will become a neutron star.
-A neutron star (Figure below) is made almost entirely of neutrons.
-A neutron star has more mass than the sun; yet, it is only a few kilometers in diameter.
+The core might be less than about four times the mass of the Sun.
+In this case the star will become a neutron star.
+A neutron star is shown in Figure below.
+This type of star is made almost entirely of neutrons.
+A neutron star has more mass than the Sun, yet it is only a few kilometers in diameter.

 An artist's depiction of a neutron star.

 A pulsar is a rotating neutron star that emits radiation in pulses.
 A pulsar can only be seen when the beam is pointing toward Earth.
-Pictured below is a nebular that looks like a cosmic hand (Figure below).
+The Figure below is of a nebula that looks like a cosmic hand.
 There is a bright swirl of gas in the wrist of the hand.
 A very tiny but bright neutron star is in the center of that swirl.

 A neutron star at the center of a nebula.